jamesmcm/vopono/README.md

 ```bash
 $ vopono exec --provider azirevpn --server norway firefox
 ```

+You should run vopono as your own user (not using sudo) as it will handle privilege escalation where necessary.
+For more details around running as a systemd service, etc. see the [User Guide](USERGUIDE.md).

 vopono can handle up to 255 separate network namespaces (i.e. different VPN server connections - if your VPN provider allows it).
 Commands launched with